raghebbenhamouda/CloudCertNotes/README.md

     - Kinesis Data Stream
         - Low-latency real-time data ingestion
         - Receives real time data streams from click streams, IoT devices, logs/metrics, etc...
+        - Billing is per shard provisioned, can have as many shards as you want
+        - Data that shares the same partition goes to the same shard (ordering)
     - Kinesis Data Analytics
         - Real-time analytics on streams using SQL
         - Can create new Data Streams from the analyzed queries